Supply-Demand-Studio/mediapipe-mqtt/README.md

-# MediaPipe OSC
+# MediaPipe MQTT
-[MediaPipe](https://google.github.io/mediapipe/) examples which stream their detections over OSC to be used in other applications.
+[MediaPipe](https://google.github.io/mediapipe/) examples which stream their detections to a MQTT broker to be used in other applications.

 ### Install & Run